-Using my homemade bread flour blend, you can make these super-soft and tasty gluten-free flour tortillas to go with so many fillings.
+You will be rewarded with super-soft and tasty gluten-free flour tortillas to go with so many fillings.
 They can be eaten warm or cold.

-Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double the recipe and make a stack for your future meals.
+Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double or triple the recipe and make a stack for your future meals.

-How to eat flour tortillas:
+How to eat gluten-free flour tortillas

 The tortilla stays soft and palatable even after a few hours in the refrigerator, providing they are covered well.

 Cook on both sides, pressing down until the flour tortilla is toasted and the cheese has melted.

 Gluten-Free Flour Tortillas